 How do you create a dye garden?
 What does it take to maintain and process these special pigment plants?
-Still Moon has got you covered with our Colour Me Local Dyers and Gardeners Club.
+Still Moon answers these questions at our bi-monthly Colour Me Local Dyers and Gardeners’ Gathering Work Parties.
 We are hosting gatherings on one Wednesday evening, and one Saturday afternoon a month from June – August 2021 to offer the community the opportunity to participate in the maintenance and processing of the Colour Me Local Dye Garden.
 We will learn together, work together and enjoy the beauty of the garden and surrounding Renfrew Ravine.

 - Harvesting plants for drying

 - Preparing plants for the dye vat